 The easiest way to create insurable interest for the person in possession of the ring is to make the use of the ring by them conditional.
 This means you own the ring and it doesn't become your future spouse’s property until you are married.

 Until the marriage, you have an insurable interest and can cover the ring under your homeowners insurance policy.

 An engagement ring should be scheduled on your homeowners insurance policy.
 However, most homeowners policies limit theft of jewelry to about $1,500.

 You can add an umbrella policy to your homeowners policy to ensure the ring is covered closer to its actual value.

-One alternative is for your fiancée to insure it on their policy since coverage usually extends to any property you use, not just property you own.
+One alternative is for your fiancée to insure the ring on their policy, since coverage usually extends to any property you use, not just property you own.
 This assumes that either or both have homeowners policies (or they live at home and are covered by their parents’ policies).

 When you are married, you will have a single homeowners policy with both of you named as insureds.
 You can keep insuring the ring on that policy, along with other jewelry or valuables.

 Talk to your Trusted Choice® independent insurance agent about all of your options to determine what will work best for you and your future spouse!